jmrphy/media_civil_war/media_civil_war.md

 \onehalfspacing

-Current research on the relationship between mass media and civil war onset is puzzling for two reasons.
-From Rwanda and Yugoslavia in the early 1990s to Libya and Syria in 2011, civil wars often involve the use of mass media for belligerent purposes [@Hubbard:2014ux; @Kirkpatrick:5QZPVGlb; @Anonymous:zzzAKRQE; @Simons:2002ug].
+Current research on the relationship between mass media and civil war onset is puzzling.
+From Rwanda and Yugoslavia in the early 1990s to Libya and Syria in 2011, civil wars often involve the use of mass media for belligerent purposes
+[@Hubbard:2014ux; @Kirkpatrick:5QZPVGlb; @Anonymous:zzzAKRQE; @Simons:2002ug].
 While some scholars argue that mass media play a causal role in the outbreak of civil wars